defunkydrummer/lisp-xl/README.markdown

 ```

-Another way is using the macro "With open-excel-sheet", which opens the sheet, performs a block, and then closes the sheet.
+Another way is using the macro "With open-excel-sheet", which opens the sheet, performs a block, and then closes the sheet, thus deleting the temporary file.

 ```common-lisp